UNStats/covid-19-response/content/statistical-programmes/interview-with-sir-ian-diamond-national-statistician-of-the-uk.md

 our results are communicated in a way that gives the maximum exposure to the population.

-### Is ONS following and/or adapting any practices indeed collection either here in the UK or globally for data comparability across countries?
+**Is ONS following and/or adapting any practices in data collection either here in the UK or globally for data comparability across countries?**

 This is a very important challenge and one of the questions that is always asked is, is there a [ranking] table showing the challenge faced by different